-Each member-owner contributes a $25.00 membership fee, which is fully-refundable when a member-owner leaves the system.
+Each member-owner contributes a $25 membership fee, which is fully refundable when you leave the system.

-A $20.00 connect fee is made for processing an application and initiating new service, either at an existing location or a new service.
+A $20 connect fee is made for processing an application and initiating new service – whether it’s at a location that already has service, or a new home, office or building.

-A new member-owner may be required to make a deposit before service is provided if the credit for any type of service does not meet the cooperative’s standards.
-We can perform a utility credit check that may waive the deposit.
+You may be required to make a deposit before we turn your power on if your credit does not meet the cooperative’s requirements.
+If you wish, we can perform a utility credit check which may result in that deposit being waived.

-A 5% late fee will be added to a member's account if the bill is not paid by the due date.
+A 5% late fee will be added to your account for each delinquent bill not paid by the due date.